greenelab/connectivity-search-manuscript/manuscript.md

 \
 Feature values are degree-weighted path counts (abbreviated DWPCs, transformed and standardized), which assess the connectivity along the specified metapath between the specific compound and disease.
-Green colored values indicate above-average connectivity, whereas blue values indicate below average connectivity.
+Green values indicate above-average connectivity, whereas blue values indicate below-average connectivity.
 In general, positives have greater connectivity for the selected metapaths than negatives.
 Rephetio used a logistic regression model to learn the effect of each type of connectivity (feature) on the likelihood that a compound treats a disease.
 The model predicts whether a compound–disease pair is a treatment based on its features,